egordm/boosters/docs/backlog/03-gbtree-training.md

 ### Note on LightGBM

-LightGBM baselines are **not included** in this story because:
+LightGBM baselines are **not included** in this story because LightGBM compat is tracked separately in [04-lightgbm-compat.md](04-lightgbm-compat.md).

-1. We don't have LightGBM model parsing/compat yet (tracked in [99-future.md](99-future.md))
-2. XGBoost's `grow_policy='lossguide'` provides sufficient leaf-wise validation
+XGBoost's `grow_policy='lossguide'` provides sufficient leaf-wise validation for now.

-When LightGBM compat is added, add baselines alongside the compat implementation.
+LightGBM training baselines will be added as part of the LightGBM compat epic (Story 6).

 ---